apache/airflow/dev/breeze/SELECTIVE_CHECKS.md

 * If there are some setup files changed, `upgrade to newer dependencies` is enabled.
 * If docs are build, the `docs-filter` will determine which docs packages to build.
-This is based on several criteria: if any of the airflow core, charts, docker-stack, providers files or docs have changed, then corresponding packages are build.
+This is based on several criteria: if any of the airflow core, charts, docker-stack, providers files or docs have changed, then corresponding packages are build (including cross-dependent providers).
 If any of the core files changed, also providers docs are built because all providers depend on airflow docs.
 If any of the docs build python files changed or when build is "canary" type in main - all docs packages are built.

 The selective check outputs available are described below: